Hakuverse/BRG30-ISEA-Labs/README.md

 <img width="1524" height="1076" alt="image" src="https://github.com/user-attachments/assets/ad19ff08-522d-4f2f-8c67-763af4526c91" />
 <img width="1524" height="1076" alt="image" src="https://github.com/user-attachments/assets/8abb9ec5-c72b-4344-b712-0b93bd6c757f" />

 the `for` loop iterates over a list of values.
-In my script, `for i in 5 4 3 2 1` runs the loop 5 times, with `i` taking each value in order.
+In my script, `for I in 5 4 3 2 1` runs the loop 5 times, with `I` taking each value in order.
 The `sleep 1` pauses for 1 second between each loop.
 The script checks for number greater than 10 using `if [ $user_number -gt 10 ]`, prints an ERROR message, and skip the system info part.
 The valid input can be handled better using a `while` loop to keep asking the user for a number until a valid number is entered.

 Now I will do a system monitoring script, which includes a number of cycles to run, at a set interval.
 <img width="1524" height="1076" alt="image" src="https://github.com/user-attachments/assets/3719d626-f6cd-4de7-bf71-294e20447807" />